dirv/meal-planner-workshop/README.md

+# meal-planner-workshop

+This is material for a workhop teaching JavaScript, React and Test-Driven Development (TDD).

+To get the most out of this workshop, *you will need working knowledge of git, GitHub and the command line*.
+If you're attending the workshop, please follow the Getting started section below before the workshop begins.

+## Getting started

+   1. Fork this repo
+   2. Clone your fork
+   3. Ensure you meet the prerequisites by installing the software mentioned in the Prerequisites section below.
+   4. Follow the steps in the Building section.

 ### Prerequisites

 Ensure you have [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com) installed on your machine.
 If you're on a Mac, you can do this quite easily if you have [Homebrew](https://brew.sh/) installed using the command: